 - Steps After OPT

 Optional Practical Training (OPT) is a 12-month employment authorization for F-1 students to gain work experience in the academic subject they study.
 Prior to apply for OPT, students must have full-time F-1 enrollment for at least one academic year.
 Optional Practical Training is a benefit for F-1 visa students.
 You remain an F-1 visa student (you DO NOT change your visa) during OPT.
-As an F-1 student, you have requirements to remain in legal status while on OPT.

 Requirements for students approved for Optional Practical Training

 - Look for and get a job.
 New rules require student to have authorized work during approved OPT.
 If you have more than 90 days, collectively, of no employment your OPT approval is cancelled.

 - Report all jobs.
 You must report all employment to the International Office to be considered approved employment.

 - Report your home address.
 All international students must report any change in address within 10 days of moving.